smxzehvb/unemployment-gap/README.md

 ## Results

-The folder `results` contains the data underlying all the figures produced by the code.
+The data underlying all the figures produced by the code are stored in the folder `results`.
 These data are saved as Excel files.
 The Excel files contain data pertaining to the following figures in the article and online appendix:

 * `figure1A.xlsx` - figure 1A
 * `figure1B.xlsx` - figure 1B